efabless/caravel_user_project/docs/source/index.rst

 .. code:: bash

    # By default, this install the precheck in your home directory
-   # To change the installtion path, run "export PRECHECK_ROOT=<precheck installation path>"
+   # To change the installation path, run "export PRECHECK_ROOT=<precheck installation path>"
    make precheck

 This will clone the precheck repo and pull the latest precheck docker image.